-To illustrate, the following graphics show the mix of fixed and at-risk annual and long-term cash and equity compensation represented by base salaries and the elements of annual cash incentive compensation and long-term incentive compensation for the Named Executive Officers for fiscal year 2024 at target levels.
-The percentages of total target compensation reflected in this chart were calculated using each Named Executive Officer's fiscal year 2024 base salary earned, target annual cash incentive compensation and target long-term incentive compensation (as approved in August 2023) except for Mr. Ross, who assumed his new position mid-year of President (in addition to his position of Chief Operating Officer).
-The percentage below for Mr. Ross reflects prorated target compensation to account for the mid-year compensation adjustment related to his new role.
+To illustrate, the following graphics show the mix of fixed and at-risk annual and long-term cash and equity compensation represented by base salaries, annual cash incentive compensation and long-term incentive compensation for the Named Executive Officers for fiscal year 2025 at target levels.
+The percentages of total target compensation reflected in this chart were calculated using each Named Executive Officer's fiscal year 2025 base salary earned, target annual cash incentive compensation, and target long-term incentive compensation (as approved in August 2024).

 The "Principal Elements of Executive Compensation" section provides detailed discussion and analysis regarding how each element of compensation encourages and rewards performance that implements the strategies and advances the goals of The Win Strategy.

-Our compensation structure includes both fixed and at-risk compensation comprised of various cash and equity elements, which is generally as follows:
+Our compensation structure includes both fixed and at-risk compensation comprised of various cash and equity elements, and is generally as follows:

 We provide base salaries, employee benefits and executive perquisites primarily to ensure that our executive compensation program remains competitive to attract, retain and motivate the individuals needed to implement and advance our strategies and goals.
-In addition, as illustrated in the following table, we provide annual cash incentive compensation and each element of long-term incentive compensation primarily to encourage and reward performance that implements and advances The Win Strategy, in particular, our strategies and goals relating to financial performance and profitable growth, aligning such elements with our performance in certain key financial metrics that we use to measure the overall performance of our business.
+In addition, as illustrated in the following table, we provide annual cash incentive compensation and long-term incentive compensation primarily to encourage and reward performance that implements and advances The Win Strategy, including, in particular, our strategies and goals relating to financial performance and growth, by aligning these elements of compensation with our performance in certain key financial metrics that we use to measure the overall performance of our business.

-We also ensure that base salary adjustments consider performance and results in certain ESG-related metrics embedded in The Win Strategy, such as, among others, team member safety, engagement and inclusion.
-Additionally, as detailed further below, the Human Resources and Compensation Committee has incorporated ESG-related metrics into our Officer ACIP plan.
+We also ensure that base salary adjustments consider performance and results in certain corporate governance and sustainability related metrics embedded in The Win Strategy, such as, among others, team member safety, engagement and inclusion.
+Additionally, as detailed further below, the Human Resources and Compensation Committee has incorporated the achievement of strategic imperatives, including related to acquisitions and divestitures, extraordinary events, and our sustainability goals, into our Officer ACIP.

-The following table shows the behaviors, key financial metrics and fiscal year 2024 results driven by each element of at-risk compensation provided to the Named Executive Officers.
+The following table shows the key financial metrics, key business strategies, and fiscal year 2025 results driven by each element of at-risk compensation provided to the Named Executive Officers.

-and the same of th Element of Compensation Encourages executive officers to maximize By focusing on various key business strategies, such as Fiscal year 2024 results Officer ACIP Award (cash) segment operating income, sales revenue, cash flow margin, ESG and other strategic imperatives continuous improvement in net income, lean initiatives, inventory controls, collection of receivables, control of payables and capital, and individual metrics tied to the achievement of ESG and other strategic imperatives Our results for segment operating income, sales revenue and cash flow margin were all above target as explained in further detail below, resulting in a payout at 173.56% of target.
-Long-Term Incentive LTIP Awards (equity) long-term revenue growth, earnings per share growth, and growth in average return on invested capital market-driven innovation, on-time delivery of quality products, value-added services and systems, strategic supply chain, lean enterprise, value pricing and profitable growth Our results for revenue growth were at top quartile, and our results for earnings per share growth and growth in average return on invested capital were between the median and top quartile performance levels, resulting in a payout at 137.78% of target.
-7 Stock Incentives/Stock Appreciation Rights (SARs) (equity) our stock price sustained profitable growth and financial and operational performance that contribute to appreciation of our stock price Our 2024 fiscal year end stock price was \$505.81, as compared to \$390.04 as of 2023 fiscal year end.
+Element of Compensation Encourages executive officers to maximize By focusing on various key business strategies, such as Fiscal year 2025 results ing-Term Incentive Officer ACIP Award (cash) segment operating income, sales revenue, cash flow margin, and other strategic imperatives continuous improvement in net income, lean initiatives, inventory controls, collection of receivables, control of payables and capital, and individual metrics tied to the achievement of strategic imperatives Our results for segment operating income and cash flow margin were above target, and our results for sales revenue were slightly below target, as explained in further detail below, resulting in a payout at 139.09% of target.
+Long-Term Incentive LTIP Awards (equity) long-term revenue growth, earnings per share growth, and growth in average return on invested capital market-driven innovation, on-time delivery of quality products, value- added services and systems, strategic supply chain, lean enterprise, value pricing and profitable growth Our results for revenue growth were at top quartile, and our results for earnings per share growth and growth in average return on invested capital were between the median and top quartile performance levels, resulting in a payout at 162.22% of target.
+Stock Incentives/Stock Appreciation Rights (SARs) (equity) our stock price sustained profitable growth and financial and operational performance that contribute to appreciation of our stock price Our 2025 fiscal year end stock price was \$698.47, as compared to \$505.81 as of 2024 fiscal year end.